 - WT #3.
-5GS enhancements to support network energy saving and efficiency
+The objectives of this WT is to specify the 5GS enhancements to support network energy saving and efficiency based on WT#1.
+The following enhancements will be specified:

-- Enhancements on NF discovery and (re-)selection based on energy related information
+- Enhancements of NF discovery and (re-)selection based on energy related information

-: New energy related information and/or existing NF profile parameters in the NF Profile to allow an operator to influence NF discovery and selection based on their energy strategy
+- New energy related information and/or existing NF profile parameters in the NF Profile to allow an operator to influence NF discovery and selection based on their energy strategy

 NOTE 12: Which energy related information is included in the NF profile is to be further discussed in the normative phase.
 Only parameters captured in existing solutions will be considered.
 Coordinated with SA WG5 may be needed.